MitoMonkey/MoveX-client/README.md

 In my version the GitHub repo is linked to the Netlify hosting.
 Pushing to the main branch automatically updates the live version.

 ## Things to further improve/add
-* Modal instead of "alert"s
+* Modals instead of "alert"s
 * Registration view & edit profile form
     * Confirm password (input a second time to avoid typos)
     * `setUsernameInvalid('This username is already taken.');` > needs to be based on the server response